 Charonne Thomasos - U SPORTS Manager of International Games Operations

-With this in mind, the U SPORTS International Program is once again turning to Canadians to show their support for Team Canada by donating to RallyMe, after previously using the platform for the U SPORTS Women’s Hockey All-Star Team and Canadian Women’s Futsal Team that competed at the World University Championship this past summer.
+With this in mind, the U SPORTS International Program is once again turning to Canadians to show their support for Team Canada by donating to RallyMe, after previously using the platform for the U SPORTS Women’s Hockey All-Star Team, the Canadian Women’s Futsal Team that competed at the 2018 World University Championship and the 2019 FISU Winter Universiade

 “The RallyMe campaign is called (Be A) Game Changer,” says Thomasos.
-“It (is) a crowdfunding campaign to try to generate fundraising for the FISU Winter Universiade taking place in Krasnoyarsk, Russia next March.”
+“It (is) a crowdfunding campaign to try to generate fundraising for the FISU Summer Universiade taking place in Naples, Italy in July.”